kuzudb/kuzudb.github.io/index.md

 - Multi-core query parallelism
 - Serializable ACID transactions

 Kùzu is being actively developed at University of Waterloo as a feature-rich and usable GDBMS.
 Kùzu is available under a permissible license.
 So try it out and help us make it better!
-We welcome your feedback and feature requests.
+We welcome your feedback and feature requests!

 ## Property Graph Data Model
 Kùzu adopts the property graph data model adopted by other existing GDBMSs, such as Neo4j.
 In this model users model their databases as a set of labeled nodes and directed relationships, with properties on these nodes and edges.
 Different from existing GDMBSs, the properties on nodes and relationships in Kùzu are pre-defined in a schema.
 To support predefined properties, Kùzu extends Cypher with Data Description Language (DDL) clauses, such as CREATE NODE/REL TABLE" clauses, similar to how tables are defined in SQL.
 See the [documentation here](data-import-and-ddl.md) for how to use the DDL statements to define a graph schema and import data into Kùzu.